ncfavier/glam/README.md

   ```
   Again, this would not be allowed, because `a` and `b` have the potentially non-constant types `a` and `b`.

-We solve these two problems simultaneously by introducing a notion of **constant terms** and **constantly bound variables**, defined as follows:
+We solve these two problems simultaneously by introducing (environment-dependent) notions of **constant terms** and **constantly bound variables**, defined as follows:
 - A term is constant if each of its free variables is either constantly bound or has a constant type.
 - A variable that is `let`-bound to a constant term is constantly bound (this includes top-level bindings; as a consequence, all top-level bound variables are constantly bound).
 Similarly, a variable bound in a `case` expression from matching on a constant term is constantly bound.
 This makes the examples above type-check as expected.